Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

-{\bf Property D4: (Skeleton Properties)} \begin{description} \item[S1:] Even though discrete skeletons do not necessarily fulfil the reconstruction criterion, $u_\ell = \RC(\SK_\ell)$ is fulfilled by Definition~\ref{def:skelspace}.
-Since the object is created from the sparsified skeleton itself, there are no discretisation artefacts beyond the potential mismatch to the original shape as discussed in Property D1. \item[S2:] By definition, the initial skeleton $\SK$ has one pixel thickness.
-Removing pixels cannot increase this thickness and therefore, the property is preserved for all $\Sigma_\ell$, $\ell \in \{0,...,m\}$. \end{description}
+Even though discrete skeletons do not necessarily fulfil the reconstruction criterion \hyperref[prop:S1]{S1}, $u_\ell = \RC(\SK_\ell)$ is fulfilled by Definition~\ref{def:skelspace}.
+Since the object is created from the sparsified skeleton itself, there are no discretisation artefacts beyond the potential mismatch to the original shape as discussed in Property~\hyperref[prop:D1]{D1}.

+By definition, the initial skeleton $\SK$ has one pixel thickness.
+Removing pixels cannot increase this thickness and therefore, the property \hyperref[prop:S2]{S2} is preserved for all $\Sigma_\ell$, $\ell \in \{0,...,m\}$.

+Together, these properties ensure that the skeletonisation and reconstruction operators are consistent with each other in the discrete setting, analogous to the continuous case discussed in Property~\hyperref[prop:C4]{C4}.

+As in the continuous setting, removing skeleton points without additional constraints can disconnect the skeleton graph and thus change the topology of the skeleton.
+The homotopy preservation according to \hyperref[prop:S2]{S3} is thus not generally fulfilled.

-{\bf Property D5: (Equivariance)}\\[1mm] As in the continuous setting, the equivariance properties directly carry over from the medial axis to the scale-space evolution.
+{\bf Property D5: (Equivariance)\phantomsection }\\[1mm] As in the continuous setting, the equivariance properties directly carry over from the medial axis to the scale-space evolution.
 However, following our discussion of discrete skeletons in Section~\ref{sec:skeldisc}, this does not apply to all Euclidean transformations, only to on-grid translations, $90^\circ$ rotations, and mirroring along image axes.

-{\bf Property D6: (Empty Image as Steady State)}\\[1mm] Since $P_1,\dots,P_m$ partition $\SK$ and $\SK_0 = \SK$ by Definition~\ref{def:sparspath} and \ref{def:skelspace}, we can immediately conclude $\SK_m = \SK \setminus \bigcup_{\ell=1}^m P_\ell = \SK \setminus \SK = \emptyset$.
+{\bf Property D6: (Empty Image as Steady State)\phantomsection }\\[1mm] Since $P_1,\dots,P_m$ partition $\SK$ and $\SK_0 = \SK$ by Definition~\ref{def:sparspath} and \ref{def:skelspace}, we can immediately conclude $\SK_m = \SK \setminus \bigcup_{\ell=1}^m P_\ell = \SK \setminus \SK = \emptyset$.
 Since the final skeleton in empty, the steady state is an empty image.

 In summary, the discrete scale-spaces capture all major properties of the continuous setting.
-Only discretisation artefacts in the reconstruction and Euclidean transformations limit properties D1 and D4 slightly compared to their continuous counterparts.
-This means that our discrete implementations of the scale-space concepts are consistent with the continuous theory.
+Only discretisation artefacts in the reconstruction and Euclidean transformations limit properties \hyperref[prop:D1]{D1} and \hyperref[prop:D4]{D4} slightly compared to their continuous counterparts.
+This shows that our discrete implementations capture the main ideas of the proposed scale-space framework.
+While several properties carry over directly to the discrete setting, others only hold in a weaker form or require additional considerations due to discretisation effects.